Architecture» open the printable degree» search for more Areas of Study

 Note: Gaining experience may be important but not at the expense of your studies.
 Make sure you do not overload your timetable with unrealistic work commitments.

-Architecture employment opportunities exist in a wide variety of industries within small, medium and large organisations.
-Numerous private architectural practices throughout Australia, and worldwide, employ graduates to entry level positions.
+Architecture employment opportunities exist in a wide variety of industries in small, medium or large organisations.
+Numerous worldwide, national and local private architectural practices graduates to entry level positions.
 Work opportunities vary with the economic climate; as such you may need to be proactive by approaching these firms and consultancies.
-Below is an example of some major organisations which formally target graduates with qualifications in architecture.
+Below are examples of major organisations which formally target graduates with qualifications in architecture.

 - American institute of Architects (International)